aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 ## Review

-In this Lab you have performed:
+In this lab you have performed:

 + Creating a private DNS Zone
 + Linking subnet for auto registration